March 18, 2026

 Beginner Training Courses for 2026

 These courses cover basic theory and handling of bees and are delivered by experienced beekeepers.
 Once the weather improves, we move outside to our training apiary (Luton or Bedford as appropriate) for practical experience throughout the spring and summer.
 The practical sessions are held on Sunday mornings (weather permitting).
-The course fee (£120) includes all classroom and practical sessions as well as full membership of Bedfordshire Beekeepers Association until the end of 2026.
+The course fee (£120) includes all classroom/online and practical sessions as well as full membership of Bedfordshire Beekeepers Association until the end of 2026.

 Joining our “Introduction to Beekeeping” Course